advanced-microcode-patching/shiva/README.md

-# Shiva JIT micropatching engine README
+# Shiva JIT micropatching engine

 ## Description

-Shiva is a programmable runtime linker (Program interpreter) for ELF x64/aarch64 Linux -- ELF-microprograms (Shiva modules) are linked into the process address space and given intricate control over program instrumentation via ShivaTrace API.
-ShivaTrace is an in-process debugging and instrumentation API with innovative debugging and hooking features.

-Shiva has been custom tailored towards the requirements of the DARPA AMP project and with support for the AArch64 architecture.
-This fork of the project has created an abundant set of new microcode patching capabilities, including symbol interposition on functions (i.e. .text), as well as on global data (i.e. .rodata, .data, .bss).
+Shiva is an ELF dynamic linker that is specialized for patching native Linux software.
+Shiva has been custom tailored towards the requirements of the DARPA AMP project and currently supports the AArch64 architecture.

-The original Shiva project can be found at https://github.com/elfmaster/shiva and is specific to x86_64.

-This README will only cover Shiva as it relates to the DARPA AMP project, and only as it pertains to AArch64 (Current support).

-Please see ./documentation/shiva_preliminary_design.pdf for a technical description of Shiva.
+Patches are written in C and compiled into ELF relocatable objects.
+Shiva loads, links, and patches the new code into memory.

 ## Support

-Support is limited to ELF AArch64 ET_DYN binaries.
-Future support for ET_EXEC will be added as needed.
-The cFS software and the patch challenge-10 binaries are ELF AArch64 ET_DYN binaries, so currently we are meeting the requirements.
+OS: Linux
+Architectures: AArch64
+ELF binary support: AArch64 ELF PIE executables (aka.
+ET_DYN)

+Support for ET_EXEC binaries and other architectures are on the way.

 ## Build